boldflight/BibleConverter/test_EPUB/output/lev.md

 ### The Peace Offering

-[11] “‘This is the law of the peace-offering sacrifice which he is to present to the Lord.
+[11] “‘This is the law of the peace-offering sacrifice which he is to present to the **Lord**.
 [12] If he presents it on account of thanksgiving, along with the thank-offering sacrifice he must present unleavened loaves mixed with olive oil, unleavened wafers smeared with olive oil, and well-soaked, ring-shaped loaves made of choice wheat flour mixed with olive oil.
 [13] He must present this grain offering in addition to ring-shaped loaves of leavened bread which regularly accompany the sacrifice of his thanksgiving peace offering.
-[14] He must present one of each kind of grain offering as a contribution offering to the Lord; it belongs to the priest who splashes the blood of the peace offering.
+[14] He must present one of each kind of grain offering as a contribution offering to the **Lord**; it belongs to the priest who splashes the blood of the peace offering.
 [15] The meat of his thanksgiving peace offering must be eaten on the day of his offering; he must not set any of it aside until morning.
 [16] “‘If his offering is a votive or freewill sacrifice, it may be eaten on the day he presents his sacrifice, and also the leftovers from it may be eaten on the next day, [17] but the leftovers from the meat of the sacrifice must be burned up in the fire on the third day.
 [18] If some of the meat of his peace-offering sacrifice is ever eaten on the third day it will not be accepted; it will not be accounted to the one who presented it since it is spoiled, and the person who eats from it will bear his punishment for iniquity.
 [19] The meat which touches anything ceremonially unclean must not be eaten; it must be burned up in the fire.
 As for ceremonially clean meat, everyone who is ceremonially clean may eat the meat.
-[20] The person who eats meat from the peace-offering sacrifice which belongs to the Lord while that person’s uncleanness persists will be cut off from his people.
+[20] The person who eats meat from the peace-offering sacrifice which belongs to the **Lord** while that person’s uncleanness persists will be cut off from his people.
-[21] When a person touches anything unclean (whether human uncleanness, or an unclean animal, or an unclean detestable creature) and eats some of the meat of the peace-offering sacrifice which belongs to the Lord, that person will be cut off from his people.’”
+[21] When a person touches anything unclean (whether human uncleanness, or an unclean animal, or an unclean detestable creature) and eats some of the meat of the peace-offering sacrifice which belongs to the **Lord**, that person will be cut off from his people.’”

 ### Sacrificial Instructions for the Common People: Fat and Blood

-[22] Then the Lord spoke to Moses:
+[22] Then the **Lord** spoke to Moses:
 [23] “Tell the Israelites, ‘You must not eat any fat of an ox, sheep, or goat.
 [24] Moreover, the fat of an animal that has died of natural causes and the fat of an animal torn by beasts may be used for any other purpose, but you must certainly never eat it.
-[25] If anyone eats fat from the animal from which he presents a gift to the Lord, that person will be cut off from his people.
+[25] If anyone eats fat from the animal from which he presents a gift to the **Lord**, that person will be cut off from his people.
 [26] And you must not eat any blood of the birds or of the domesticated land animals in any of the places where you live.
 [27] Any person who eats any blood—that person will be cut off from his people.’”

 ### Priestly Portions of Peace Offerings

-[28] Then the Lord spoke to Moses:
+[28] Then the **Lord** spoke to Moses:
-[29] “Tell the Israelites, ‘The one who presents his peace-offering sacrifice to the Lord must bring part of his offering to the Lord as his sacrifice.
+[29] “Tell the Israelites, ‘The one who presents his peace-offering sacrifice to the **Lord** must bring part of his offering to the **Lord** as his sacrifice.
-[30] With his own hands he must bring the Lord’s gifts.
-He must bring the fat with the breast to wave the breast as a wave offering before the Lord, [31] and the priest must offer the fat up in smoke on the altar, but the breast will belong to Aaron and his sons.
+[30] With his own hands he must bring the **Lord**’s gifts.
+He must bring the fat with the breast to wave the breast as a wave offering before the **Lord**, [31] and the priest must offer the fat up in smoke on the altar, but the breast will belong to Aaron and his sons.
 [32] The right thigh you must give as a contribution offering to the priest from your peace-offering sacrifice.
 [33] The one from Aaron’s sons who presents the blood of the peace offering and fat will have the right thigh as his share, [34] for the breast of the wave offering and the thigh of the contribution offering I have taken from the Israelites out of their peace-offering sacrifices and have given them to Aaron the priest and to his sons from the people of Israel as a perpetual allotted portion.’”
-[35] This is the allotment of Aaron and the allotment of his sons from the Lord’s gifts on the day Moses presented them to serve as priests to the Lord.
+[35] This is the allotment of Aaron and the allotment of his sons from the **Lord**’s gifts on the day Moses presented them to serve as priests to the **Lord**.
-[36] This is what the Lord commanded to give to them from the Israelites on the day Moses anointed them —a perpetual allotted portion throughout their generations.
+[36] This is what the **Lord** commanded to give to them from the Israelites on the day Moses anointed them —a perpetual allotted portion throughout their generations.

 ### Summary of Sacrificial Regulations in Leviticus 6:8—7:36

-[37] This is the law for the burnt offering, the grain offering, the sin offering, the guilt offering, the ordination offering, and the peace-offering sacrifice, [38] which the Lord commanded Moses on Mount Sinai on the day he commanded the Israelites to present their offerings to the Lord in the desert of Sinai.
+[37] This is the law for the burnt offering, the grain offering, the sin offering, the guilt offering, the ordination offering, and the peace-offering sacrifice, [38] which the **Lord** commanded Moses on Mount Sinai on the day he commanded the Israelites to present their offerings to the **Lord** in the desert of Sinai.

 ## Chapter 8

 ### Ordination of the Priests

-[1] Then the Lord spoke to Moses:
+[1] Then the **Lord** spoke to Moses:
 [2] “Take Aaron and his sons with him, and the garments, the anointing oil, the sin offering bull, the two rams, and the basket of unleavened bread, [3] and assemble the whole congregation at the entrance of the Meeting Tent.”
-[4] So Moses did just as the Lord commanded him, and the congregation assembled at the entrance of the Meeting Tent.
+[4] So Moses did just as the **Lord** commanded him, and the congregation assembled at the entrance of the Meeting Tent.
-[5] Then Moses said to the congregation: “This is what the Lord has commanded to be done.”
+[5] Then Moses said to the congregation: “This is what the **Lord** has commanded to be done.”

 ### Clothing Aaron

 [6] So Moses brought Aaron and his sons forward and washed them with water.
 [7] Then he put the tunic on Aaron, wrapped the sash around him, and clothed him with the robe.
 Next he put the ephod on him and placed on him the decorated band of the ephod, and fastened the ephod closely to him with the band.
 [8] He then set the breastpiece on him and put the Urim and Thummim into the breastpiece.
-[9] Finally, he set the turban on his head and attached the gold plate, the holy diadem, to the front of the turban just as the Lord had commanded Moses.
+[9] Finally, he set the turban on his head and attached the gold plate, the holy diadem, to the front of the turban just as the **Lord** had commanded Moses.

 ### Anointing the Tabernacle and Aaron, and Clothing Aaron’s Sons

 [10] Then Moses took the anointing oil and anointed the tabernacle and everything in it, and so consecrated them.
 [11] Next he sprinkled some of it on the altar seven times and so anointed the altar, all its vessels, and the washbasin and its stand to consecrate them.
 [12] He then poured some of the anointing oil on the head of Aaron and anointed him to consecrate him.
-[13] Moses also brought forward Aaron’s sons, clothed them with tunics, wrapped sashes around them, and wrapped headbands on them just as the Lord had commanded Moses.
+[13] Moses also brought forward Aaron’s sons, clothed them with tunics, wrapped sashes around them, and wrapped headbands on them just as the **Lord** had commanded Moses.

 ### Consecration Offerings

 [14] Then he brought near the sin offering bull and Aaron and his sons laid their hands on the head of the sin offering bull, [15] and he slaughtered it.
 Moses then took the blood and put it all around on the horns of the altar with his finger and purified the altar, and he poured out the rest of the blood at the base of the altar and so consecrated it to make atonement on it.
-[16] Then he took all the fat on the entrails, the protruding lobe of the liver, and the two kidneys and their fat, and Moses offered it all up in smoke on the altar, [17] but the rest of the bull—its hide, its flesh, and its dung—he completely burned up outside the camp just as the Lord had commanded Moses.
+[16] Then he took all the fat on the entrails, the protruding lobe of the liver, and the two kidneys and their fat, and Moses offered it all up in smoke on the altar, [17] but the rest of the bull—its hide, its flesh, and its dung—he completely burned up outside the camp just as the **Lord** had commanded Moses.
 [18] Then he presented the burnt offering ram and Aaron and his sons laid their hands on the head of the ram, [19] and he slaughtered it.
 Moses then splashed the blood against the altar’s sides.
-[20] Then he cut the ram into parts, and Moses offered the head, the parts, and the suet up in smoke, [21] but the entrails and the legs he washed with water, and Moses offered the whole ram up in smoke on the altar—it was a burnt offering for a soothing aroma, a gift to the Lord, just as the Lord had commanded Moses.
+[20] Then he cut the ram into parts, and Moses offered the head, the parts, and the suet up in smoke, [21] but the entrails and the legs he washed with water, and Moses offered the whole ram up in smoke on the altar—it was a burnt offering for a soothing aroma, a gift to the **Lord**, just as the **Lord** had commanded Moses.
 [22] Then he presented the second ram, the ram of ordination, and Aaron and his sons laid their hands on the head of the ram [23] and he slaughtered it.
 Moses then took some of its blood and put it on Aaron’s right earlobe, on the thumb of his right hand, and on the big toe of his right foot.
 [24] Next he brought Aaron’s sons forward, and Moses put some of the blood on their right earlobes, on their right thumbs, and on the big toes of their right feet, and Moses splashed the rest of the blood against the altar’s sides.
-[25] Then he took the fat (the fatty tail, all the fat on the entrails, the protruding lobe of the liver, and the two kidneys and their fat) and the right thigh, [26] and from the basket of unleavened bread that was before the Lord he took one unleavened loaf, one loaf of bread mixed with olive oil, and one wafer, and placed them on the fat parts and on the right thigh.
+[25] Then he took the fat (the fatty tail, all the fat on the entrails, the protruding lobe of the liver, and the two kidneys and their fat) and the right thigh, [26] and from the basket of unleavened bread that was before the **Lord** he took one unleavened loaf, one loaf of bread mixed with olive oil, and one wafer, and placed them on the fat parts and on the right thigh.
-[27] He then put all of them on the palms of Aaron and his sons, who waved them as a wave offering before the Lord.
+[27] He then put all of them on the palms of Aaron and his sons, who waved them as a wave offering before the **Lord**.
-[28] Moses then took them from their palms and offered them up in smoke on the altar on top of the burnt offering—they were an ordination offering for a soothing aroma; it was a gift to the Lord.
+[28] Moses then took them from their palms and offered them up in smoke on the altar on top of the burnt offering—they were an ordination offering for a soothing aroma; it was a gift to the **Lord**.
-[29] Finally, Moses took the breast and waved it as a wave offering before the Lord from the ram of ordination.
-It was Moses’ share just as the Lord had commanded Moses.
+[29] Finally, Moses took the breast and waved it as a wave offering before the **Lord** from the ram of ordination.
+It was Moses’ share just as the **Lord** had commanded Moses.

 ### Anointing Aaron, his Sons, and their Garments